 Self-employed borrowers can sometimes face difficulties when applying for a mortgage, with restrictions from many lenders on the amount they are willing to lend, the deposit required and acceptable forms of proof of income.
 Aldermore Bank, however, markets itself as a specialist in self-employed mortgages, servicing both sole traders and limited companies.
 As such, it doesn't cap the LTV for self-employed borrowers, can include retained profits as part of the income assessment and offers multiples of up to 5.5 times income for sole and joint applicants with an income of at least £60,000 per year.

 As a specialist lender that also approves applications from people with less-than-perfect credit scores - all defaults over 3 years old are accepted and each case is individually underwritten - it is only available through an intermediary.
-If you are looking for a mortgage broker, we rate online option Habito*, or you can find an in-person financial advisor near you through VouchedFor*.
+If you are looking for a mortgage broker, we rate the online mortgage broker, Habito*, or you can find an in-person financial advisor near you through VouchedFor*.

 Best mortgage lender for bad credit

 If your credit score is stopping you from being able to secure a mortgage from a mainstream lender, there are still options open to you.
 One of those is using a specialist lender, which caters to "sub-prime" borrowers.
 These range from those for people with very low credit scores, such as Bluestone Mortgages, to lenders for people with less impaired credit scores.
 Of these, we rate Kensington Mortgages because of the innovation in its product range and the potential to be able to borrow at higher income multiples for some customers.